utkarshkrsingh/.dotfiles/README.md

 <p align="center">
   A clean, modern, and minimal desktop setup using <strong>Hyprland</strong> on <strong>Arch Linux</strong>.<br>
-  Featuring a custom Eww bar, stylish Rofi menus, and a complete wayland environment.<br>
+  Featuring a custom Hyprpanel, stylish Rofi menus, and a complete wayland environment.<br>
   <strong>Make your desktop beautiful and productive!</strong>
 </p>